 Service learning is an experiential method of teaching.
-Collaborative partnerships between faculty, students and community nonprofit organizations create projects that are tightly linked to course content and promote academic learning, while meeting the needs of the community.
+Collaborative partnerships between faculty, students and community organizations create projects that are tightly linked to course content and promote academic learning, while meeting the needs of the community.
 Reflection activities before, during, and after each experience (project) facilitate critical thinking and problem solving.
 Community partners become “teachers of context,” by sharing the perspective of constituencies in the community that they represent, thus expanding students’ world views.

-The UNO Service Learning Academy develops and maintains relationships with the Greater Omaha nonprofit community, as well as government entities and others who serve the good of the community.
+The UNO Service Learning Academy develops and maintains relationships with the Greater Omaha community, as well as government entities and others who serve the good of the community.
 This liaison function stays abreast of community trends, collaborations, resources and needs while serving as a bridge between scholarship and community.
 Contact the Service Learning Academy for assistance.

 Benefits to Community Partners